 Attitude towards tax planning and level of risk

-Young’s seeks to reduce the level of tax risk arising from its operations as far as is reasonably practicable by ensuring that reasonable care is applied in relation to all processes which could materially affect its compliance with its tax obligations.
+The Group seeks to reduce the level of tax risk arising from its operations as far as is reasonably practicable by ensuring that reasonable care is applied in relation to all processes which could materially affect its compliance with its tax obligations.

 Relationship with HMRC

-When submitting tax computations and returns to HMRC, Young’s discloses all relevant facts and identifies any transactions or issues where it considers that there is potential for the tax treatment to be uncertain.
+When submitting tax computations and returns to HMRC, the Group discloses all relevant facts and identifies any transactions or issues where it considers that there is potential for the tax treatment to be uncertain.